GretchS/bash-windows/README.md

     apps
     ```

-13. Now whenever you use Ubunut you can cd directly to your apps directory held in the Windows user folder!
+13. Now whenever you use Ubuntu you can cd directly to your apps directory held in the Windows user folder!
     ```
     cd apps
     ```